Fix-It Tech Events

 Bringing people together through education and technology

-The Fix-It Tech program continues thanks to the support of dedicated volunteers and community partners!
+Fix-It Tech is a free community technology education event providing computer repair, education and resources.
+The Fix-It Tech program continues thanks to the support of dedicated volunteers and community partners.
 The program has transitioned from the City IT Department to be led by volunteers.
-You can still find upcoming event details and program history below.
+Upcoming event details and program history are listed below.

-- If your computer or laptop is slow, not working, or seems to have a virus, bring it in for free tech support!
+- If your computer or laptop is slow, not working, or seems to have a virus, bring it in for free tech support.

 - Our volunteers will teach valuable repair skills, answer questions, and give technical advice about your device.

 - First come, first served.
-Labor is FREE.
-Volunteers can offer advice on purchasing parts online or at local repair stores
+Labor is free.
+Volunteers can offer advice on purchasing parts online or at local repair stores.

 - Bring your laptop, and/or desktop tower and power cord.